bup/bup/README.md

         bup join local-etc~1 | tar -tf -

- - get a list of your previous backups:
+ - Get a list of your previous backups:

         GIT_DIR=~/.bup git log local-etc

- - make a backup on a remote server (which must already have the 'bup' command somewhere in the PATH, and be accessible via ssh; make sure to replace SERVERNAME with the actual hostname of your server):
+ - Make a backup on a remote server (which must already have the 'bup' command somewhere in the PATH, and be accessible via ssh; make sure to replace SERVERNAME with the actual hostname of your server):

         tar -cvf - /etc | bup split -r SERVERNAME: -n local-etc -vv

- - try restoring the remote backup tarball:
+ - Try restoring the remote backup tarball:

         bup join -r SERVERNAME: local-etc | tar -tf -

- - try using the new (slightly experimental) 'bup index' and 'bup save' style backups, which bypass 'tar' but have some missing features (see "Things that are stupid" below):
+ - Try using the new (slightly experimental) 'bup index' and 'bup save' style backups, which bypass 'tar' but have some missing features (see "Things that are stupid" below):

         bup index -uv /etc
         bup save -n local-etc /etc

- - do it again and see how fast an incremental backup can be:
+ - Do it again and see how fast an incremental backup can be:

         bup index -uv /etc
         bup save -n local-etc /etc